 Puppies coming from pet stores or puppy mills are also notoriously difficult to potty train.
 The reason behind this is that they are often allowed to soil in their cages because they have no other choice.
 Upon being crated, these puppies may therefore care less about soiling the areas where they sleep because they are used to it and it has become a way of life.
 Extra patience, consistency and persistence are fundamental qualities required with these fellows.

 Is the dog or puppy stressed?

 Setbacks in the potty training process are not unusual.
 At times, changes in the dog’s environment may trigger bouts of inappropriate elimination.
 Moving to a new place, adding another dog to the household or having a new baby or guests coming over may cause a dog to eliminate in the home because of stress.
-The dog may forget to eliminate outdoors as usual or may decide to purposely mark certain areas of the home.
+The dog may forget to eliminate outdoors as usual or may decide to purposely mark certain areas of the home with urine.
 Generally, this is only a temporary problem that will subside once the source of stress is removed or the dog has adapted to it.

 Training a puppy or dog to eliminate on cue may turn out very helpful in stressful situations.
 In order to train this, dog owners must say “go potty” when the dog is taken outdoors and positions himself to eliminate and must then reward right after the act.
 Repetition after repetition, dogs will learn to associate the words ” go potty” with the act of eliminating.
 The “go potty” command is very helpful for when the dog needs to eliminate in unfamiliar surroundings.

 Is the dog being trained to potty indoors?